You can certainly make tea without using a kettle at all.

 Whether you use a simple whistling kettle, a smaller electric kettle or a full-on electric water boiler, the actual brewing should not take place in the kettle.
 Your kettle should solely be used to heat up the water to the perfect temperature.

 You want to steep the tea in a teapot or directly in a mug.
 The kettle heats the water, which is then poured over the infuser containing the tea leaves.
 That is the only function it needs to perform.
+This is also one (of many) reason why you shouldn’t brew tea in a coffee maker.

 But sometimes, it does make sense to brew your tea directly in the kettle.
 Mainly these are times when you do not have a teapot and you are making tea for many people.
 I would still prefer to brew it in the cups, but if you only have one infuser, it would make more sense to brew directly in the kettle.